 Upwing Subsurface Compressor Systems™ (SCS) increase gas production by decreasing bottom hole flowing pressure and causing higher reservoir drawdown.
 Effective drawdown can only be achieved by downhole compression near the perforations, where the gas is denser due to the higher downhole pressure.
-The effective drawdown increases the production rate significantly, which increases cash flow and net present value.
+The effective drawdown increases the production rate significantly, which increases cash flow.

-Gas well simulations with SCS installations have shown gas production increases ranging from 20% to 150%.
-In addition to better gas production, analysis shows that the SCS increases condensate production rates and improves condensate yield, particularly in horizontal liquid rich formations, which positively impacts well performance and value.
+SCS gas well simulations and trials have shown gas production increases ranging from 20% to 200+%.
+In addition to better gas production, the analysis and trials show that the SCS increases condensate production rates and improves condensate yield.
+The SCS increases the gas velocity above critical speeds to carry the liquids to the surface.
+This is more significant in horizontal liquid rich formations, which positively impacts well performance and value.

 The SCS can delay the abandonment of gas wells by lowering the abandonment pressure.
 The delayed abandonment has a direct impact on recoverable reserves.
 The SCS will provide suction effects at the intake and boosting effects at the discharge.